Orphan device

-An orphan device is one that gives essential functions for patients with rare diseases, their carers, and the healthcare professionals using them.
+An orphan device, is a medical device that is essential for diagnosing, treating, or managing rare diseases.
 Nevertheless, very few medical devices are specifically developed for rare diseases (in contrast to orphan medicinal products).
 At the same time, many patients and carers express a substantial unmet need for new medical devices for their conditions.

 Orphan devices constitute a very diverse group of products, reflecting the broad field of rare diseases.
 Device needs for rare diseases vary from noninvasive markers for monitoring disease activity, wearables and tests that allow home monitoring of disease by patients and treatment side effects, or imaging enhanced functional scans.
 Devices are also needed to support quality of life and activities of daily living as best as possible, helping, for example, with rehabilitation, muscle support, or nutrition support.
 As such, there is a high need to connect patients, carers, and healthcare professionals to technology that can address these requirements.